deepsquare-io/ClusterFactory/web/docs/guides/04-cvmfs/04-deploy-cvmfs.md

 kubectl apply -f argo/cvmfs/apps/cvmfs-server-app.yml
 ```

 If the Ingress is enabled and configured, the CVMFS server should be available on the IP specified by MetalLB.
-Configure you DNS so it redirect to this IP.
+Configure your DNS so it redirects to this IP.